T2 road (Zambia): Lusaka Province

-Next, the T2 leaves Chibombo District, Central Province and enters Lusaka, Zambia's Capital City, in the Lusaka Province.
+Next, the T2 leaves Chibombo District, Central Province and enters Lusaka, Zambia's capital city, in the Lusaka Province.
 It enters just before the National Heroes Stadium (at the suburb of Kabangwe).
-At the roundabout at the northern end of the city centre, the T2 route meets the western terminus of the T4 road (Great East Road) from Chongwe and Chipata (and the republics of Malawi & Mozambique) and the eastern teminus of the M9 road from Mumbwa and Mongu.
-This junction of the Great Roads of Zambia marks the end of the T2 being known as the Tanzam Highway and the Great North Road.
+At the roundabout at the northern end of the city centre (Kabwe Roundabout), the T2 route meets the western terminus of the T4 road (Great East Road) from Chongwe and Chipata (and the republics of Malawi & Mozambique) and the eastern terminus of the M9 road from Mumbwa and Mongu.
+This roundabout junction with the T4 and M9 marks the end of the T2 being known as the Tanzam Highway and the Great North Road.